Squad will split for weekend action on the road

 Sklyr, Dykema & Trukov Head to West Lafayette

-Rodecap is second all-time at Marquette with 139 dual match victories and has guided the Golden Eagles to a winning record in seven of the last eight years.
-Over the course of the last five campaigns, at least one MU player has garnered all-conference accolades on four occasions.
+Rodecap is second all-time at Marquette with 155 dual match victories and has guided the Golden Eagles to a winning record in eight of the last nine years.
+Over the course of the last six campaigns, at least one MU player has garnered all-conference accolades on seven occasions.
 Rodecap's tenure has also featured player development, with each of the school's playing records having been established within the last 10 years.

-Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap currently serves as co-chair of the organization's rules committee and is the Midwest Region Chair, which involves him in the weekly team and individual rankings.
+Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap has served as co-chair of the organization's rules committee and is the Midwest Region Chair, which involves him in the weekly team and individual rankings.
+He has also become invovled in the ITA's mentoring program.

 The 2012-13 season was highlighted by a fourth-place finish in the BIG EAST Conference Championship, which matched the team's best-ever effort in the event.
 Junior Dan Mamalat was named all-league for the second-straight year, while several other team members displayed marked improvement from the previous season.